Masters of the Universe (2026 film): Casting

 A few weeks after Amazon MGM's acquisition, Nicholas Galitzine was cast as He-Man, replacing Allen.
 In August, Camila Mendes joined the cast of the film as Teela.
 In September, Alison Brie joined the cast as the antagonist Evil-Lyn.
-Jared Leto had been offered the role of Skeletor.
+Jared Leto had asked for the role of Skeletor.
+According to director Travis Knight, Leto proactively approached the studio and the filmmakers because he is a huge fan of the franchise and wanted a chance to "swing for the fences" with the character.
 In November, Idris Elba joined the cast as Man-At-Arms.
-In December, Leto was confirmed for the role of Skeletor, alongside Sam C. Wilson as Trap Jaw, Hafthor Bjornsson as Goat Man, and Kojo Attah as Tri-Klops.
+In December, Leto was confirmed for the role of Skeletor, alongside Sam C. Wilson as Trap Jaw, Hafþór Júlíus Björnsson as Goat Man, and Kojo Attah as Tri-Klops.

 In February 2025, Morena Baccarin, Jóhannes Haukur Jóhannesson, James Purefoy, Charlotte Riley, Jon Xue Zhang, Sasheer Zamata, and Christian Vunipola joined the cast of the film, playing The Sorceress of Castle Grayskull, Malcolm / Fisto, King Randor, Queen Marlena, Ram-Man, Suzie, and Hussein respectively.
 In August 2025, it was announced that Kristen Wiig had been cast as Roboto.
+Ahead of the film's release, voice actor Gary Martin was revealed to be voicing Beast Man in May 2026.

 Filming

-Principal photography began on January 6, 2025, in London, with Fabian Wagner serving as the cinematographer.
+Principal photography began on January 6, 2025, in London at Sky Studios Elstree, with Fabian Wagner serving as the cinematographer.
 Filming was originally scheduled for mid-July 2019 in Prague, Summer 2022, and April 2023.
 On June 15, 2025, Galitzine confirmed on his Instagram that filming had officially wrapped.
+Additional filming occurred at Bray Film Studios.
+Location filming took place around Canary Wharf, including Cabot Square and the Canary Wharf tube station.
+Other notable locations include Wells Cathedral, Wookey Hole Caves and the Beer Quarry Caves.
+Some scenes were also filmed in Iceland, with production service provided by Truenorth.

 Post-production

-Paul Rubell will serve as editor in the film.
+Paul Rubell serves as the film's editor.
+Tim Burke and David Vickery serve as the film's visual effects supervisors, with visual effects provided by Industrial Light & Magic (ILM), DNEG, Rodeo FX, Cinesite, Untold Studios and Host VFX.

+The film features 2,180 visual effects shots, with ILM doing 793 shots focusing on the Beastman sequence, the Rift spacetime, He-Man’s transformation, Subternia, Trap Jaw and Snake Mountain.
+DNEG worked on 750 shots including the opening scenes, Skeletor’s invasion on Eternos, Cringer and the final battle on Greyskull.
+DNEG based Eternos on real-world walled cities in Italy, medieval castles in Wales and the Wells Cathedral in Somerset.
+ILM and DNEG collaborated on Skeletor facial expressions and Roboto.
+Rodeo FX worked on 150 shots on the Sky Sled Chase Sequence and the “Ancient Forest” Sequence which was collaborated with DNEG.
+Cinesite worked on the “Hallway Battle” scene, the holographic projections of Eternia and the Skeletor’s Boudoir sequence.
+Untold Studios worked on the opening shots of the film with the landscapes of Eternia and the forging of the Sword of Power.